MicrosoftDocs/appcenter-docs/docs/sdk/analytics/includes/apple-common-methods.md

 Back-off logic

-* 50% randomization, first retry between 5 to 10 seconds, second retry between 2.5 to 5 minutes, last try between 10 to 20 minutes.
+* 50% randomization, first retry between 5 and 10 seconds, second retry between 2.5 and 5 minutes, last try between 10 and 20 minutes.
 * If network switches from off to on (or from wi-fi to mobile), retry states are reset and requests are retried immediately.